gsa-oes/office-of-evaluation-sciences/_projects/1610-eitc-filing.md

 ## What was the impact?

 The notices lead to an increase in the rates of individuals filing a 2013 tax return between 0.6 and 1.0 percentage points.
-The notices were effective at modestly increasing the rate of tax filing among the targeted population; while they did not increase the rates at which individuals claimed the EITC, they did increase the amount of EITC dollars paid to treatment individuals.
+The notices were effective at modestly increasing the rate of tax filing among the targeted population; while they did not increase the rates at which individuals claimed the EITC, they did increase the amount of EITC dollars paid to individuals that received a postcard.